Johanna Sinisalo awarded the Pro Finlandia Medal!

 Saara Turunen

 Saara Turunen is an internationally acclaimed award-winning author, playwright and director.
 Much of her work examines the themes of art, identity and social norms.
 Turunen is known for her three highly acclaimed novels - Irrational Things (2021), The Bystander (2018) and Love/Monster (2015), but also for her work in theatre.
 Her plays have been translated into 15 languages and performed all around the world.
-Turunen was awarded with the Helsingin Sanomat Literature Prize in 2015, with the Finland Prize in 2016, with the City of Helsinki’s The Artist of the Year Award in 2018 and with the Lea-Prize in 2020, all high-profile awards given in Finland.
+Turunen has received the Helsingin Sanomat Literature Prize in 2015, the Finland Prize in 2016, the City of Helsinki’s The Artist of the Year Award in 2018 and the Lea-Prize in 2020, all high-profile awards given in Finland.

 Courage in Journalism Award for Jessikka Aro!
 New review for her PUTIN’S TROLLS!